OICR/softeng-blog/_posts/vitalii_slobodianyk/2016-11-25-elasticsearch-shading.md

 Now we are done with the shade plugin configuration.
 For more information on the configuration parameters refer to the [plugin documentation](https://maven.apache.org/plugins/maven-shade-plugin/shade-mojo.html).

 The last piece of configuration.
-I put in the parent pom is configuration for artifacts deployment.
+We put in the parent pom is configuration for artifacts deployment.
 This is a repository for our internal dependencies, which is publicly available.

 ~~~xml